Joinmewin/freepp-oauth/readme.md

 2.Before User Login: Create 3rd Party Application , and Agent
 ============================================================

-Please go to JoinMe Developer Web, and create App and Agent for 3rd Party application.
+Please go to FreePP Developer Web, and create App and Agent for 3rd Party application.

 Examples for Application, and Agents creation :